bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js-114">114.
 Calculate the Sum of Cubes of an Array</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The sumOfCubes function computes the sum of the cubes of all numbers in an array.
-It employs the reduce method to iterate through the array, accumulating the sum of cubes by raising each value to the power of 3 and adding it to the accumulator.
+<p>The sumOfCubes function computes the sum of the cubes of all numbers in
+an array.
+It employs the reduce method to iterate through the array, accumulating the sum of cubes by raising each value to the power of 3 and adding it to the accumulator.</p>
 <pre>
 const sumOfCubes = (arr) => arr.reduce((acc, val) => acc + val ** 3, 0);
 console.log(sumOfCubes(&lbrack;1, 2, 3, 4, 5&rbrack;));